jval1972/MD2-Viewer/README.md

 # MD2Viewer
-MD2Viewer is a Windows application that pcan view md2 (Quake2) models
+MD2Viewer is a Windows application that can view md2 (Quake2) models

 ## Features
 Freely navigate around the model